Anubis-programmer/ANUVerzum/documentation/TECHNICAL_DOCUMENTATION.md

 <h3 id="tsconfig">TypeScript configuration — <code>tsconfig.json</code></h3>

 The library's own `tsconfig.json` is used during development and for the declaration emit step.
-Consumer projects must supply their own `tsconfig.json`.
+Consumer projects must supply their own `tsconfig.json` with a minimum `"target": "ES2018"`.
+In consumer projects TypeScript is configured with `"noEmit": true` (Babel handles all compilation), making `target` control only which built-in type definitions are available — not emitted code.
+ES2018 is required to expose `Promise.prototype.finally` on values returned by `ServerAPI` methods.

 ```json
 {